PureJD/Data_Structures_Algorithms/README.md

 - Linked list creation, reverse, loop through, pop, pop first, append, prepend and find middles methods currently created.
 #### - Doubly Linked Lists
 - Work has been completed in Doubly linked lists, which includes the creation of a linked list class object with a next value and a previous value per node, allowing more optimised functionality.
 - As above, this repository will be updated as I encounter new and interestig examples and methods of linked lists in real world problems and coding problems.
+#### - Stacks and Queues
+- An object has been created to show representations of both stacks and queues.
+- Both stack and queue contain functions which would be used with their data types.
+The functions are created with efficiency in mind, meaning the nodes have been taken and added from the optimal side to ensure O(1) over O(n) where possible.